bschnei/ebu-bootloader/README.md

 ## Patching U-Boot
 U-Boot will fail to compile on newer GCC compilers unless patched.
 See [here](https://github.com/BPI-SINOVOIP/BPI-M4-bsp/issues/4#issuecomment-1296184876) for a fix.

+## Configuring CPU Clock Speed

+In the `build_atf()` function, there is a `cpu_speed` variable.
+This variable takes integer values from 200 to 1200 in 200 increments.
+While the ESPRESSObin Ultra has mixed advertising claiming speeds either up to 1 or 1.2Ghz, several sources suggest a 1.2Ghz clock speed is the source of stability problems in ESPRESSObin V7s.
+It's unclear if this is also a problem for the ESPRESSObin Ultra (seems likely), nor whether it is a problem that could/needs to be resolved in firmware.

+The Linux kernel has explicitly disabled 1.2Ghz as a speed for this device, and the max speed they seem to allow via dynamic power management is 1GHz.

+To make things even more confusing, the factory bootloader image runs at 800MHz, and when Linux boots it does not seem able to scale the clock speed up.
+Meanwhile build instructions on the manufacturer's website, as well as the repo I forked to start this project, build 1Ghz and 1.2Ghz versions.

+In practice 1GHz builds are stable and plenty fast for my application so that's what I use.

 ## Building
 ```
 source build.sh
-gtibuild
+build_bootloader
 ```
-# Flashing
+## Flashing
 Put the .bin file from the out/ folder you want to flash onto a USB flash drive and use the `bubt` command in u-boot to flash.
 If your device can't make it to the u-boot prompt, you'll need to boot a stable image via UART and then use bubt u-boot to flash a stable image.
 Don't use the WtpDownloader tool from Marvell.
 It sucks.
-Use the [mox-imager](https://gitlab.nic.cz/turris/mox-imager) instead.
+Use [mox-imager](https://gitlab.nic.cz/turris/mox-imager) instead.